Metairie Drug Crimes Attorney

 The Right to Legal Counsel

 The Sixth Amendment to the U.S. Constitution provides every person the right to legal counsel during criminal proceedings.
 As soon as you know you’re being arrested, exercise this right by asking for an attorney.
 If you have a specific lawyer you want to call, you will be allowed to do so.
-Drug crimes attorneys deal with these types of cases in Jefferson Parish and the larger state of Louisiana on a regular basis, and they are able to quickly evaluate your case and provide advice on the best path forward.
+Our drug crime attorney deals with these types of cases in Metairie, New Orleans, and the larger state of Louisiana on a regular basis, and they are able to quickly evaluate your case and provide advice on the best path forward.

 The Right to Protection From Unlawful Search and Seizure